2024 New Caledonia unrest: Firearms ownership

-New Caledonia also has a high level of gun ownership.
+New Caledonia has a high level of gun ownership.
 French youth sociologist Evelyne Barthou and French National Centre for Scientific Research anthropologist Benoît Trépied have attributed New Caledonia's high level of gun ownership to a long history of hunting and cattle herding among both the Kanak and Caldoche populations.
 In 2011, gun sales soared in New Caledonia after the government eased firearms regulations, with a total value of US$1.6 million in 2011.
 According to RNZ and Nouméa's daily newspaper Les Nouvelles Calédoniennes, the number of firearms being sold rose from 1,800 in 2010 to 2,500 in 2011.
 Under the new law, people could buy an unlimited number of firearms if they could provide an identity card, hunting license and a medical certificate confirming physical and mental aptitude to buy a firearm.

 In November 2013, the French Government announced that it would tighten gun laws before the end of the year, leading to a spike in gun sales in New Caledonia.
 French High Commissioner Jean-Jacques Brot said that gun sales had doubled while local media claimed that the figure had increased tenfold.
 In late September 2016, the French Supreme Court struck down a decree seeking to limit gun ownership in New Caledonia since it had not been signed by the ministers of sport and transport.
 The process for reissuing the decree is expected to take six months.
 By April 2024, a French National Assembly report estimated that 64,000 hunting and sporting weapons were in circulation across the archipelago.
 If illegal weapons were included, French authorities estimated that this figure rose to 100,000 firearms, resulting in a high ratio of gun ownership per total population (roughly 286,500 people).
 According to anthropologist Nathanaëlle Soler, weapons were stockpiled "in anticipation of post-referendum strife".